State and Local Cybersecurity Grant Program Key Changes

 Overview

 The State and Local Cybersecurity Grant Program (SLCGP) focuses on strengthening the cybersecurity and resilience of state, local, and territorial (SLT) governments’ information systems.
-The SLCGP enables the Department of Homeland Security (DHS) to make targeted cybersecurity investments in support of SLT government agencies.
-This document outlines key changes for the Fiscal Year (FY) 2024 SLCGP.
+The SLCGP enables the Department of Homeland Security (DHS) to make targeted cybersecurity investments to improve the capabilities of SLT government agencies that partner with DHS to enforce laws, assist in securing borders and cyberspace, and in dismantling transnational criminal organizations.
+This document outlines key changes for the Fiscal Year (FY) 2025 SLCGP.

 Program Goals, Objectives, and Priorities